 If you have tenants paying into multiple bank accounts, you’ll want to set up a merchant account for each one you’d like online payments for.

-The cost to sign up for ePay is a one-time, $99 charge per bank account.
+The cost to sign up for ePay is a one-time, $99 application fee per bank account.

 After the initial setup, you are only charged when you use ePay.

-Incoming and outgoing payments by EFT/eCheck cost $0.50 per transaction.
-Incoming payments by credit card cost 2.75% of the total transaction cost.
+- Incoming payments by credit or debit card cost 2.95% of the total transaction cost.

 All associated fees are charged to your Buildium subscription, which can be found by navigating to Settings > Account and billing.